yehia1/Server-metrics-with-kafka/readme.md

 ## Resources:
 Java program to simulate the agents.
 You just need to install maven on your system and then run ```mvn exec:java``` to run the program

-## Requirements:
-1. Create the topics in the kafka cluster
-2. Write consumer for the metrics
-3. Write Spark application for logs

-## Key Deliverables:
--	A document with the configuration of each broker and topic
--	Code for consumer and Spark application

 # Steps
 ---